-After a distinguished 29-year British Council career which took him to Baghdad, Rome, Brussels, Ottawa and Rabat, Martin is an experienced cultural relations professional and theorist.
+After a 29-year British Council career which took him to Baghdad, Rome, Brussels, Ottawa and Rabat, Martin is an experienced cultural relations professional and theorist.
 Now retained by the Council as a senior adviser, he is also a Visiting Fellow at Cambridge University’s Prince Alwaleed bin Talal Centre for Islamic Studies.
 He writes widely (he has just published There and Back by Candle-Light, an account of his experiences in Baghdad before and during the Gulf War of 1990); and he consults and writes on issues in education in the Middle East, cultural relations, cultural preservation, radicalisation and other related subjects.
-With an academic background in the Middle East (M Phil in Modern Middle Eastern Studies at St Antony’s College, Oxford), Martin is a seasoned thinker and contributor across a wide spectrum of activity.
+With an academic background in the Middle East (M Phil in Modern Middle Eastern Studies at St Antony’s College, Oxford), Martin is an experienced and creative thinker and contributor across a wide spectrum of activity.
 He blogs as Mercurius Maghrebensis.

 I was recently told a delightful, but far-too-good-to-be-true, story about the Muslims of Trinidad.
 It went more or less like this, and has remained in my mind as a fine image of jollity and carnival subverted by puritanism.
 The mosque in Port of Spain was originally built by Indian Sunnis, but in a warmly oecumenical … More Rum, Orthodoxy and the Lash